CKDev/showami-old/README.md

 ## Server Environments

 I am following a simple branching strategy.
-Master at this time is the main branch, and is deployed to both Staging and Production.
-In the future, we'll have a production branch, which is the current state of Production.
+Master at this time is the main branch, and is deployed to staging for review.
+Developers should use feature branches for development, but then merge to master for review.
+The Production server environment maps to the production github branch.

+I'm following a tagged release strategy, loosely based on SemVer.
+Master should be tagged, using SemVer, and then the cuts of the production branch can be made a specific tag points, with the release notes being the oneline commit titles from the previous tag.

+For example:

+* First get release notes (in a different tab)
+`git log --oneline`
+`git tag -a vx.x.x` (Add title for release, then paste in release notes from above step) `git push origin vx.x.x`

 ## Git Commits